Vietnam.vn - Nền tảng quảng bá Việt Nam

 A pregnant woman's body undergoes many changes to adapt to preparing for motherhood - Photo: Getty Images

-The study tracked brain structure changes during pregnancy by taking images of a person's brain before, during pregnancy, and up to 2 years after giving birth.
+The study tracked brain structure changes during pregnancy by imaging a person's brain before, during pregnancy, and up to two years after giving birth.

 According to ScienceAlert on September 17, a group of American neuroscientists performed 26 brain MRI scans on a healthy 38-year-old woman who conceived through IVF.
-The results of the MRI scans showed extensive reorganization in the mother's brain, including some short-term changes and some lasting for many years.
+The MRI scans revealed extensive reorganization in the mother's brain, some of which were short-term and some that lasted for years.

-The most obvious change is a steady decrease in the volume and thickness of gray matter (the folds of the brain) throughout pregnancy, and a temporary peak in neural connections at the end of the second trimester.
+The most obvious change is a steady decrease in the volume and thickness of gray matter (the folds of the brain) throughout pregnancy, and a temporary peak in neural connections at the end of the second trimester (the middle 3 months of pregnancy).

-Specifically, during pregnancy, more than 80% of the gray matter in the brain regions examined atrophied by an average of 4%, although everything returned to normal after the end of pregnancy.
-This 4% figure is equivalent to the amount of decline during puberty.
+Specifically, during pregnancy, more than 80% of the gray matter in the brain regions tested shrinks by an average of 4%, although everything returns to normal after the end of pregnancy.
+This 4% figure is equivalent to the amount of loss during puberty.

 The surge of hormones during puberty is accompanied by a decrease in gray matter as the brain sheds excess tissue to function more efficiently.
 The same thing may happen during pregnancy, according to Emily Jacobs, a researcher at the University of California, Santa Barbara (UCSB) and co-lead author of the study.